ArminBaz/MAPF-CSCI360/README.md

 <br/><br/>

 ### Compiling the code:
-To compile the code first navigate into either the PrioritizedPlanner or ConflictBasedSearch directories
+To compile the code first navigate into either the PrioritizedPlanner or ConflictBasedSearch directories.

 **To compile**